Admissions process/ School fees

 Our Admissions department will be delighted to welcome you to the school for an assessment.
 Please contact them by telephone at +86 21 6402 7889 or via email at firstname.lastname@example.org.

 Stage 4 - Offer and acceptance

-Providing that there is a place available for your child and that they have met both the admissions criteria (outlined by Shanghai Municipal Government) and passed the meeting or assessment, our Principal, Mr David Goodwin will provide an official offer to your child.
+Providing that there is a place available for your child and that they have met both the admissions criteria (outlined by Shanghai Municipal Government) and passed the meeting or assessment, our Principal, Mr David Goodwin will provide an official offer for your child.

 The offer will be valid for 7 days and the school place will be secured once we have received the refundable deposit.
-The parent or guardian should accept the offer by email confirmation and arrange the payment as outlined in the statement.
+The parent or guardian should accept the offer via email confirmation and arrange the payment as outlined in the statement.

 Once your child is accepted, a registration fee of 2000RMB and a deposit of 20,000RMB is required per child.
 The deposit will be fully refunded providing all accounts have been settled, all school property has been returned and required notice submitted.
 The deposit is not refundable if the child does not attend the school after enrolment and a place has been reserved.

 Please view our fees for a full breakdown of our fees and payment process.

 Our school fees include tuition, all prescribed textbooks and teaching materials.
 Tuition fees for Year 10 and above include entrance fees for public examinations.